Jeremy Lamb: Oklahoma City Thunder (2012–2015)

 Lamb was selected with the 12th overall pick in the 2012 NBA draft by the Houston Rockets.
 On October 27, 2012, Lamb was traded to the Oklahoma City Thunder along with Kevin Martin, two first-round draft picks, and a second-round draft pick, in exchange for James Harden, Cole Aldrich, Lazar Hayward and Daequan Cook.

 During his rookie season, Lamb had several assignments with the Tulsa 66ers of the NBA Development League.
-On February 4, 2013, Lamb was named to the Futures All-Star roster for the 2013 NBA D-League All-Star Game.
-However, he was replaced by Tony Mitchell because he was later recalled by the Thunder, and thus was not an "active" player on a D-League roster at the time of the game.
+On February 4, 2013, he was named to the Futures All-Star roster for the 2013 NBA D-League All-Star Game.
+However, Lamb was replaced by Tony Mitchell because he was later recalled by the Thunder and thus was not an "active" player on a D-League roster at the time of the game.

-On December 29, 2013, Lamb scored a then career-high 22 points in a 117–86 win over the Houston Rockets.
+On December 29, 2013, Lamb scored a then career-high 22 points in a 117–86 victory over the Rockets.
 On November 14, 2014, he recorded his first career double-double with career-highs of 24 points and 10 rebounds in a loss to the Detroit Pistons.